 Agencies charge more because you are paying for a team: a designer, a developer, a project manager, and sometimes a copywriter and SEO specialist.
 For a small business, this is often overkill.

 A small local agency will typically charge £2,000 to £8,000 for a business website.
 A larger agency in London or Manchester might start at £10,000 and go well beyond £50,000 for complex projects.
+You are paying for process, project management, and the reassurance that if one team member is unavailable, someone else picks up the work.

 Hidden Costs to Watch For